 1. Weather Conditions

 Though Uganda has a pleasant atmosphere most times of the year, you’ll have an elite feeling if you attend Uganda’s Gorilla trekking sessions during the driest months of the year.
-That’s purely because you can expect to meet hundreds of troops of these chimpanzees and other mammals as it’s not their breeding season.
+That’s pure because you can expect to meet hundreds of troops of these chimpanzees and other mammals as it’s not their breeding season.
 Plus, they are active during the months of December to February and then July to October, and so, that’s the best time to witness how organized they are.
 These chimpanzees and gorillas are said to be the best of parents who create strict timetables for resting, sleeping, eating, and playing.
 Plus, there are separate hours of the day when you’ll see these baby gorillas learning the use of different tools to cross streams and rescue other creatures from huge trees.

 2. Lockdowns Have Eased